 Music Theory II (0781): This course includes a study of scales, triads, inversions, and harmonic embellishments.
 Modulations and keys will also be examined.
 Practical application is emphasized by work in ear training and sight singing.
 Composing of original works and keyboard proficiency will be encouraged.
 Students will earn 3 college credit units from TC3 free upon successful completion of this course.

-Prerequisite: Music Theory I family.
+Prerequisite: Music Theory I

+Orchestra (0505): Members of the orchestra include all four members of the string family.
 Students who have successfully completed training at the elementary and middle school level are welcome to participate on violin, viola, cello or bass.
 The orchestra and band students combine to perform full symphony orchestra repertoire during the year.
 Students take weekly lessons in a small group setting. (.50 unit)